ajoychoudhury715-gif/T/DEPLOYMENT.md

 - Ensure all dependencies in requirements.txt

 ### **Data Not Saving**
-- Verify Supabase/Google Sheets credentials
+- Verify Supabase credentials are correct
 - Check table exists and has correct structure
+- Ensure service role key (not anon key) is being used
 - Check app logs for error messages

 ### **Slow Performance**
-- Supabase is faster than Google Sheets
+- Supabase provides fast cloud storage
 - Consider upgrading Streamlit Cloud tier for more resources
 - Optimize data with fewer rows if needed